 Estonia became an associate country of the NATO Parliamentary Assembly in October 1991, and a full member of NATO on 29 March 2004.

 The North Atlantic Treaty Organisation or NATO is a military alliance based on the North Atlantic Treaty or Washington Treaty which was signed on 4 April 1949.
 NATO had 12 founding members: Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, Netherlands, Norway, Portugal, Great Britain and USA.
-Now NATO has 28 members.
+Now NATO has 30 members.
+In addition to delegates from NATO member countries, delegates from 11 associate countries, the European Parliament, 4 regional partner and Mediterranean associate countries, as well as 8 parliamentary observer delegations and 2 inter-parliamentary assemblies also take part in its activities.
 The highest body of NATO is the North Atlantic Council, which is headed by the Secretary General.
-Since 1 October 2014, the Secretary General of NATO is Jens Stoltenberg.

 In 1955, the North Atlantic Assembly was founded at NATO, and renamed the NATO Parliamentary Assembly in 1998.
-The NATO Parliamentary Assembly also has 28 member states.
-There are also 17 associate countries, and seven countries have the status of parliamentary observer in all activities of the Assembly.
+The NATO Parliamentary Assembly also has 29 member states.
+There are also 16 associate countries, and eight countries have the status of parliamentary observer in all activities of the Assembly.

-The Plenary Session of the Assembly, where more than 250 delegates with the right to vote participate, meets twice a year, in spring and in autumn.
-The headquarters of the NATO Parliamentary Assembly are in Brussels.
+The Plenary Session of the Assembly, where more than 250 delegates from NATO countries participate, meets twice a year, in spring and in autumn.
+The headquarters of the NATO Parliamentary Assembly is located Brussels.

 The aim of the NATO Parliamentary Assembly is to protect pluralist democracy and human rights, and also to ensure the security of the trans-Atlantic space and fight against international terrorism.
 The Secretary General of NATO gives an overview of the activities and objectives of NATO at the spring and autumn session.